RobPavey/wikitree-sourcer/docs/dev_notes/generalize_data_design.md

 The function commonGeneralizeData then called methods on the EdReader to get each field that GeneralizedData supports.
 E.g. `getEventDateObj`.

 The <Site>EdReader class is derived from a common base class `ExtractedDataReader`.
-This provides default implementations of each function and also provides helper functions (e.g. `makeParentsFromForenamesAndLastNames`.
+This provides default implementations of each function and also provides helper functions (e.g. `makeParentsFromForenamesAndLastNames`).

+Using the ed_reader can make the code slightly less efficient since the same work might need to be done in several of the get functions.
+But it makes things easier to write and maintain.
+The run time of generalizeData is not an issue.